How to run an agent on a task

 This works whether or not your Vivaria instance has Git support, and is the method used in our example above.

-Vivaria will create two zip files, one containing the task code in the folder path/to/general
+Vivaria will create two zip files, one containing the task code in the folder path/to/count_odds

 and another containing the agent in path/to/my-agent-repo